reinaldorossetti/robot_automation/README.md

     >> validated the sub total value.
     >> validated the total value.

+Plus Feature - Mobile Test (Android Only):
+*** Test Cases ***
+Test scenario - User registration
+Given open test application
+And select create account
+When fill of the user registration And submit user registration
+Then validate phone confirmation screen

 Extras:
 - Highlight function.
 - Trigger Function - More performance in different browsers (performance is critical issue in automation).